Mbed-TLS/mbedtls/docs/psa-transition.md

 #### Importing a PK key by wrapping

 If you have a PK object, you can call `mbedtls_pk_wrap_as_opaque` to create a PSA key object with the same key material.
 (This function is only present in builds with `MBEDTLS_USE_PSA_CRYPTO` enabled.
 It is experimental and [will likely be replaced by a slightly different interface in a future version of Mbed TLS](https://github.com/Mbed-TLS/mbedtls/issues/7760)).
 This function automatically determines the PSA key type and lets you specify the usage policy (see “[Public-key cryptography policies](#public-key-cryptography-policies)”).
 Once you've called this function, you can destroy the PK object.
 This function calls `psa_import_key` internally; call [`psa_destroy_key`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__key__management/#group__key__management_1ga5f52644312291335682fbc0292c43cd2) to destroy the PSA key object once your application no longer needs it.
-Common scenarios where this flow is useful are:
+Common scenarios where this workflow is useful are:

 * You have working code that's calling `mbedtls_pk_parse_key`, `mbedtls_pk_parse_public_key`, `mbedtls_pk_parse_subpubkey`, `mbedtls_pk_parse_keyfile` or `mbedtls_pk_parse_public_keyfile` to create a PK object.
 * You have working code that's using the `rsa.h` or `ecp.h` API to create a key object, and there is no PSA equivalent.

-You can use this flow to import an RSA key via an `mbedtls_rsa_context` object or an ECC key via an `mbedtls_ecp_keypair` object:
+You can use this workflow to import an RSA key via an `mbedtls_rsa_context` object or an ECC key via an `mbedtls_ecp_keypair` object:

 1. Call `mbedtls_pk_init` then `mbedtls_pk_setup` to set up a PK context for the desired key type (`MBEDTLS_PK_RSA` or `MBEDTLS_PK_ECKEY`).
 2. Call `mbedtls_pk_rsa` or `mbedtls_pk_ec` to obtain the underlying low-level context.